-- Be clear on what you have understood, what you know to be false, and what is still not understood by you. - Being able to firmly put an idea into the category "I need more thought, more investigation to make a judgment for this one", is a necessary and relieving thing to do. - Genuine understanding takes effort, takes careful investigation, even perhaps advances in technology... it takes time, be patient!
+- Be clear on what you have understood, what you know to be false, and what is still not understood by you. - Don't be so quick to grasp at a false explanation just to have an explanation.
+Being able to firmly put an idea into the category "I need more thought, more investigation to make a judgment for this one", is a necessary and relieving thing to do. - Since genuine understanding takes effort, takes careful investigation, takes perhaps advances in technology... it takes time, takes patience!